 Learning walks will be completed to gather evidence of the quality of practice in specific areas, e.g. Assessment for Learning.
-Members of SLT will carry out learning walks as part of the schools on-going self-evaluation in addition to those carried out by HoDs/Subject Co-ordinators as part of their departmental QA schedule.
+Members of SLT will carry out learning walks as part of the schools on-going self-evaluation in addition to those carried out by HoDs/Heads of Faculty as part of their departmental QA schedule.